 Cue the brass band, because your taste buds are about to take a trip to the Big Easy!
-We’re talking ultra-crunchy, spiced tilapia fillets with sides of cabbage-carrot slaw and crispy, smoky potato wedges.
-It’s all finished with a drizzle of zingy remoulade and some extra hot sauce, if you’re really looking to have a wild night.
+We’re talking ultra-crunchy, spiced tilapia fillets with sides of cabbage-carrot slaw and crispy potato wedges.
+It’s all finished with a drizzle of one of our all-time favorite condiments: zingy, creamy remoulade.
 Now if we could only perfect our Hurricane cocktail...

 Produced in a facility that processes milk, eggs, fish, shellfish, tree nuts, peanuts, wheat, and soybean.